 Rational emotive behavioral therapy (REBT)

 REBT is an action-oriented form of CBT that focuses on the present.
-REBT addresses unhealthy attitudes, emotions, and behaviors.
-It uses a technique called "disputing" to help people develop realistic and healthy beliefs.
+REBT addresses unhealthy attitudes, emotions, and behaviors and includes disputing irrational beliefs to help people develop realistic and healthy alternatives.

 Relaxation and visualization